asyncapi/modelina/docs/interpretation_of_JSON_Schema_draft_7.md

 - [allOf](#allOf-sub-schemas)
 - `const` overwrite already interpreted `enums`.
 - `items` are determined as is, where more then 1 item are merged.
+- `additionalProperties` are determined as is, where duplicate additionalProperties for the model are merged together.
+If the schema does not define additionalProperties it defaults to `true` schema.
 - [oneOf/anyOf/then/else](#Processing-sub-schemas)

 ## allOf sub schemas